 - Hydrating / lubricating eye drops

-Most of the time, people who wear lenses only keep contact lens cleaning solutions with them.
-But in some instances, your eyes tend to be very dry when you wear contact lenses in certain environments.
+Most of the time, people who wear contact lenses only purchase contact lens cleaning solutions.
+But in certain environments, your eyes tend to be very dry when you wear contact lenses.

-This can make wearing the lenses unbearable, so something needs to be done if you cannot take the lenses off and wear your glasses.
+This can make wearing the lenses unbearable, so something needs to be done to add moisture if you cannot take the lenses off and wear your glasses.

 You would most likely feel helpless especially if you do not have access to the eye drops specially designed for your lenses.
-One option if you don’t have lubricants available is to use the overnight storage solution.
+One remedy if you don’t have a proper lubricant available is to use the overnight storage solution.
 BUT BEWARE!

-- The first thing we need to understand is that it is quite possible that your contact lens storage solution could in fact be responsible for your eye irritation.
+- It is quite likely that your contact lens storage solution could be responsible for your eye irritation.

-- If you do not have anything other than your contact lens storage solution, make sure you do not touch the tip of the bottle with your eye, as you can infect the solution and ultimately give yourself an eye infection down the track.
+- If you do not have anything other than your contact lens storage solution, make sure you do not touch the tip of the bottle to your eye or eyelashes.
+Contact can infect the solution and you can ultimately give yourself an eye infection.

 - Long term sensitivity to contact lens solutions is one of the major reasons that many patients ultimately drop out of contact lenses altogether.